dani-f/Miscellaneous/README.md

 # Miscellaneous
-A collection of little helper and fun functions in R - have fun!
+A collection of little helper and fun functions and scripts in R - have fun!

 ## Overview